Get to know the Health Indicators

 At rest, a fast heart rate may indicate acute health conditions such as an infection, dehydration, stress, anxiety, thyroid disorder, shock, anemia, or certain heart conditions.
 Moreover, it can predict a long term risk for cardiovascular events.
 A low heart rate is common for people who exercise frequently and participate in athletics.

 Tracking heart rate can provide insight into fitness levels, heart health, and emotional health.
-For individuals taking medication for cardiovascular conditions, daily heart rate measurements can assist the doctor in advising on the proper course of treatment.
+For individuals taking medication for cardiovascular conditions, daily resting heart rate measurements can assist the doctor in advising on the proper course of treatment.

 To learn what conditions abnormal heart rates are associated with, visit our wellness score page.